-Happiness is described as a subjective state of well-being, joy and ease.
+Happiness is described as a subjective state of well-being, joy, and ease.
 Anyone can be happy and full of joy.
 The problem is that we often look for it in the wrong place.
 Like lost car keys found right in front of us, happiness too is right in front of us.
-Too often we forget to look in the most obvious place and make the search difficult on ourselves.
+Too often we forget to look in the most obvious place and make the search difficult for ourselves.

 The topics of happiness and well-being are some of the most researched and studied topics throughout history.
-Wise people from ancient civilizations wrote about happiness, peace and serenity.
+Wise people from ancient civilizations wrote about happiness, peace, and serenity.
 Their writings are as true today as the day they were written.
 People from every generation since have put their own spin and updated language on it, but the essence goes back to antiquity.
 No matter how advanced we become as a society we are still grappling with one of the oldest problems of mankind.
 How can I be truly happy?The biggest reward for being happy is that you can give it away to others.
 Click To Tweet

 One day while in Auschwitz Viktor had a moment of clarity.
 When given his daily meal of a bowl of dirty water and a smelly fish head, he saw beauty in the bowl.
 His interpretation of the event gave him hope.
 He started to imagine his wife with amazing detail.
 It lifted his spirits even while he was abused physically and mentally by the guards.
 He compared his thinking with what he witnessed in the camp.
 He saw that many died soon after they gave up hope.
 They allowed their external life situation to dictate their thoughts and feelings.

-Viktor Frankl went on to write 39 books, earn 29 honorary doctorates, and spoke all over the world including this wonderful TED talk.
+Viktor Frankl went on to write 39 books, earn 29 honorary doctorates and spoke all over the world including this wonderful TED talk.
 To this day, Viktor Frankl is an inspiration and a lesson for all of us.
-His story and those from throughout history provide a thorough understanding of what to do and what not to do in order to be happy, and share that happiness with others.
+His story and those from throughout history provide a thorough understanding of what to do and what not to do in order to be happy and share that happiness with others.

-In this article I cover the barriers to happiness, the rewards of being happy and the 10 keys to obtain happiness and well-being.
+In this article, I cover the barriers to happiness, the rewards of being happy and the 10 keys to obtain happiness and well-being.

 Barriers to Happiness and Well-Being